Skip to content

 EMS uses electrical impulses to trigger involuntary muscle contractions.
 Unlike TENS, which targets nerve signals for pain relief, EMS directly stimulates the motor nerves, causing the muscle fibres to contract in a way that mimics voluntary exercise.

 The practical use cases are muscle activation before training, recovery between sessions, and muscle maintenance during injury.
 A 2018 study published in PMC found that EMS can increase muscle mass by around 1% and improve muscle function by 10 to 15% after five to six weeks, modest gains, but meaningful if the alternative is zero.
+For most men a dual-mode unit like the Omron TENS/EMS machine → is the most cost-effective home option, covering both nerve-level pain relief and motor-point muscle stimulation in one device.

 What the evidence actually shows